White House directs Army Corps of Engineers to look at ways to fund border security

 Approximately $13.9 billion is available from the congressionally approved February 2018 supplemental spending bill, intended to cover natural disasters, and much of the available money comes from flood control projects, Fox News is told.
 The Military Construction appropriations bill could provide additional funding in the event of an emergency declaration.

 Earlier Thursday, Trump told reporters, "I have the absolute right to declare a national emergency" and that, "if this doesn't work out...I would almost say definitely.”

-Using money already allocated by Congress would potentially bypass the need for that step, although it could still be challenged in court.
+The president, before and after his election, promised that Mexico "is going to pay for the wall."
+On Thursday, Trump -- reiterating a familiar argument in recent weeks -- said the favorable trade terms in the United States-Mexico-Canada Agreement (USMCA), signed last year but not yet law in the U.S., effectively fund the wall and fulfill that promise.

+"When I say Mexico's gonna pay for the wall -- do you think they're going to write a check?"
+Trump asked.
+"No, they're paying for the wall in a great trade deal."

 Texas Republican Sens.
 Ted Cruz and John Cornyn, speaking at a news conference after President Trump's visit to McAllen, Texas, later in the day, charged that the progressive wing of the Democratic Party was to blame for the partial shutdown and that no compromise seemed likely as a result.